-- Even more significantly: Dialog in which it's revealed that the murder victim is a blue-eyed Litigaran, was removed from the broadcast version (the scene can be viewed in its entirety in the Deleted Scenes on the DVD).
+- Even more significantly: Dialog in which it's revealed that the murder victim is a blue-eyed Litigaran, was removed from the broadcast version (the scene can be viewed in its entirety in the Deleted Scenes on the DVD and is restored on Netflix).
 This makes the scene in which Chiana cross-examines a blue-eyed police officer with moon burns who claimed to have "stumbled" across the murder scene a bit confusing when she mentions the victim was not burned, implying he must have been killed elsewhere.

 - Fantastic Drug: Following her 'questioning' of the arresting officer, Chiana's nursing a hangover.
 Rygel nudges her awake and gives her some Nashtin cleansing pills, warning her not to take them all at once.
 Smash Cut to the courtroom, where Chiana is buzzing around the room on a caffeine-pill freakout.

 - Fantastic Racism: The "Utilities" are what they call the poor sods that make up the other 10% of Litigara's population.
 They are the blue collar workers.
 It's not entirely clear if they're actually another race or not; they are the only ones with hair while the few others we see without head coverings have unidentified black markings on the back of otherwise bald heads, but that isn't necessarily genetic.Rhumann: You see, this is all about "Utilities' rights", my dear.
 Utilities don't need any more rights.Finzzi: They need to work harder.